woobat/paintshop/README.md

 This is essentially a search problem where there is a need to systematically search the complete problem space.

-- An initial solution can be just to approach this problem as a recursive backtracking solution where the complete search space will be enumerated and the solution will be picked which has minimum cost to satisfy the given constraint.
+- An initial solution can be just to approach this problem as a recursive backtracking solution where the complete search space will be enumerated and the solution will be picked which has the minimum cost to satisfy the given constraint.
 So for this specific problem there is a need to traverse each color and domain and to pick the solution that will have minimum number of *mattes* to satisfy all the customers.

 - Essentially this naive solution will explore all the leaf nodes of the search space and the leaf node having least cost will be the optimal solution.
 However, the complexity lies on the fact that this given search space can grow quite fast for a large number of colors.
 As an example, if there are *M* colors having *N* possible domain, it is essentially ![leaf states](http://latex.codecogs.com/gif.latex?M%5E%7B%7CD%7C%7D) number of leaf nodes in the search space that needs to be explored before determining the optimal solution.